napcok/mabox-doc-en/docs/apps/volume-icon.md

 **Volume icon** is lightweight volume control for the system tray.

-It is installed but disabled by default in Mabox, because there are other ways to control soud volume configured:
+It is installed but disabled by default in Mabox, because there are other ways to control sound volume configured:

 - ++super+v++ is a key bind for **pavucontrol**
 - multimedia keys  ++"XF86AudioRaiseVolume"++ and ++"XF86AudioLowerVolume"++ are preconfigured and should work